szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Context auto-summary``: Enable automatic summarization of the context on the conversation list on the left.
 Default: True.

-* ``Show projects on top of the context list``: Displays projects at the top of the context list.
+* ``Show projects at the top of the context list``: Displays projects at the top of the context list.
 Default: True.

-* ``Show date separators on the context list``: Shows date separators on the context list.
+* ``Show date separators in the context list``: Shows date separators on the context list.
 Default: True.

-* ``Show date separators in projects on the context list``: Shows date separators inside projects.
+* ``Show date separators in projects in the context list``: Shows date separators inside projects.
 Default: True.

-* ``Show date separators in pinned items on the context list``: Shows date separators for pinned context items.
+* ``Show date separators in pinned items in the context list``: Shows date separators for pinned context items.
 Default: False.

 * ``Use context (memory)``: Toggles the use of conversation context (memory of previous inputs).
 Default: True.